sideshowtom/ks_visualization/README.md

 To get to a command line on the VM, from a terminal window do:

 (if you've done this before, you may already have your domain name in your known_hosts, and you'll have to remove it or you'll get a nasty warning when you try to do ssh-copy-id to a known_host.
-To remove it, do ssh-keygen -f "/home/your-user-name/.ssh/known_hosts" -R "your-domain-name")
+To remove it, do

-ssh-copy-id vm-user-name\@your-domain-name
+*ssh-keygen -f "/home/your-user-name/.ssh/known_hosts" -R "your-domain-name"*)

+*ssh-copy-id vm-user-name\@your-domain-name*

 It will ask you to verify the server.
 If the IP address matches, say yes.
 Then it will prompt you for your VM user password.

 After that you can type:

-ssh vm-user-name\@your-domain-name
+*ssh vm-user-name\@your-domain-name*

 from a terminal window to get to a command line on the VM.

 Now you can start to get the SSL certificate installed.
 From the command line on the VM:

-openssl genrsa -out cert-file-name.key 4096
+*openssl genrsa -out cert-file-name.key 4096*

 then

- openssl req -new -key cert-file-name.key -out cert-file-name.csr
+*openssl req -new -key cert-file-name.key -out cert-file-name.csr*

 then, give the .csr file (certificate signing request file) to your SSL certificate vendor, and they will give you back two .crt files, the larger of which is the key chain file

-Then, from the command line on the VM:
+Then, from the command line on the VM, tell Tableau Services Manager about the certificate:

-tsm security external-ssl enable --cert-file path-to-cert-file.crt --key-file path-to-key-file.key --chain-file path-to-chain-file.crt
+*tsm security external-ssl enable --cert-file path-to-cert-file.crt --key-file path-to-key-file.key --chain-file path-to-chain-file.crt*

 then,

-tsm authentication trusted configure -th https://your-domain-name
+*tsm authentication trusted configure -th https://your-domain-name*

 Then, open a browser and go to https://your-domain-name:8850.
 You will get a warning that the SSL certificate is not trusted because it is self signed by Tableau, but you can accept the risk and proceed past it.
 Then login to Tableau Services Manager as the vm admin user.
 There in tableau services manager in the browser, you can apply the pending changes and start the server on the upper right